Are you thinking about taking on a cycling challenge in 2021? Wondering what a gran fondo is, but a bit embarrassed to ask?!

 Endurance bikes are also normally manufactured with a slightly shorter top tube, which reduces the distance between the saddle and handlebars which provides a more upright and relaxed position which should reduce the strain on your back and neck.

-While some people might notice a big difference when riding these kinds of bike, I've got both an endurance bike and a more classic race bike and I don't feel much difference between the two.
+While some people might notice a big difference when riding a gran fondo bike/endurance bike, I've got both an endurance bike and a more classic race bike and I don't feel much difference between the two.
 So in my opinion, definitely don't feel it's necessary to buy an endurance bike to ride a gran fondo.

-10. How to pick the best gran fondo for you
+10. How to pick the best event for you

-Most gran fondos are arduous tests of mind and body (with many taking place in the height of summer) and are particularly so if you decide to take on the long route option of the most popular events.
+Most gran fondos are arduous tests of mind and body (with many taking place in the height of summer), particularly if you decide to take on the long route option of the most popular events.

-They do however vary in terms of length, elevation and style.
+Sportives do vary in terms of length, elevation and style.
 For instance, if climbing is not your strong point then the Mallorca 312 may be your best option with three routes on relatively flat terrain consisting of 312, 232 and 167 kilometres respectively.

 11. What is the Gran Fondo World Tour?